Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Annealed Langevin Dynamics

-is finite.
-In such regimes, the required time horizon to reach accuracy $\epsilon$ does not deteriorate as $d$ increases, formalizing the dimension-stability suggested by Figure~\ref{fig:step-to-accuracy}.
-Crucially, this condition can be enforced through \emph{design choices} in ALD, namely by selecting the spectrum $(\lambda_j)$ of the Gaussian-smoothing covariance and the preconditioner spectrum $(\gamma_j)$: indeed, using $\log(1+u)\le u$ for $u\ge0$, a sufficient condition for $\sup_{d}\mathcal K_d<\infty$ is
+In such regimes, the time horizon required by the bound to reach accuracy $\epsilon$ does not deteriorate as $d$ increases, formalizing the dimension-stability suggested by Figure~\ref{fig:step-to-accuracy}.
+Crucially, this condition can be enforced through the design of the annealing geometry and the preconditioner.
+Indeed, by choosing the Gaussian-smoothing spectrum $(\lambda_j)$ and the preconditioner spectrum $(\gamma_j)$ so that they are compatible with the component covariance spectra $(\sigma_{ij})$, and using $\log(1+u)\le u$ for $u\ge0$, it is enough to require

 Finally, three remarks are worth noting: \begin{itemize} \item It may seem surprising that the component means $m_{ij}$ do not appear in \eqref{eq:suff-condition}.
-This is because Theorem~\ref{thm:ALD-dim-explicit} assumes an idealized setting; in the next section we show that the means $m_{ij}$ play a significant role when the score is imperfect or the initialization is misspecified. \item Theorem~\ref{thm:ALD-dim-explicit} assumes access to an exact initialization $X_0^d\sim \rho_0^d$; it does not quantify the cost of sampling from $\rho_0^d$.
-This cost is controlled by the smoothing $C^d$, which, when increased, makes $\rho_0^d=\rho_\star^d*\mathcal N(0,C^d)$ closer to a unimodal proxy and typically easier to sample from, but also increases $\mathcal K_d$ since the annealing path starts farther from $\rho_\star^d$.
-Conversely, weaker smoothing shortens the path but yields a more multimodal $\rho_0^d$, which is harder to sample from. \item One should not read the dependence of $\mathcal K_d$ on $(\gamma_j)$ as saying that multiplying $\Gamma^d$ by a large scalar accelerates sampling: this operation essentially rescales the continuous-time clock (e.g.\ when $\Gamma^d=\kappa C^d$, only $T'=\kappa T$ becomes meaningful), and in discrete time it demands a correspondingly smaller stepsize to remain stable.
-What matters for dimension-free control is the \emph{spectral shape} of $\Gamma^d$ relative to $C^d$, a point that becomes especially important in the next section when score and initialization errors are included. \end{itemize}
+This is because Theorem~\ref{thm:ALD-dim-explicit} assumes an idealized setting; the means $m_{ij}$ play a significant role in the perturbative analysis of the next section, where the score is imperfect or the initialization is misspecified. \item Theorem~\ref{thm:ALD-dim-explicit} assumes exact initialization $X_0^d\sim \rho_0^d$; it does not quantify the cost of sampling from $\rho_0^d$.
+This cost is affected by the smoothing $C^d$: stronger smoothing makes $\rho_0^d=\rho_\star^d*\mathcal N(0,C^d)$ closer to a unimodal proxy and typically easier to sample from, but it also increases $\mathcal K_d$ since the annealing path starts farther from $\rho_\star^d$.
+Conversely, weaker smoothing shortens the path but leaves $\rho_0^d$ more multimodal, and therefore harder to sample from. \item One should not interpret the dependence of $\mathcal K_d$ on $(\gamma_j)$ as saying that preconditioning is a cost-free accelerator.
+Multiplying $\Gamma^d$ by a large scalar reduces the ratios $\lambda_j/\gamma_j$ appearing in the annealing-bias bound, but this mainly rescales the time scale of the diffusion.
+Under an Euler--Maruyama time discretization, this requires a correspondingly smaller stepsize to maintain stability; see~\cite{baldassari2026dimension}.
+Even in the continuous-time setting, however, there is a trade-off between making the annealing-bias condition smaller by increasing the coefficients $\gamma_j$ and choosing a preconditioner compatible with dimension-uniform stability.
+When score and initialization errors are introduced, a preconditioner whose spectrum decays sufficiently fast helps prevent coordinatewise errors from accumulating, as shown in the perturbative regime analyzed in the next section. \end{itemize}